##Why Valencia? ¿Por qué Valencia? It’s a reasonable question, I suppose. Why do I, and others from around the world, choose to live here?

 Of course, not everyone falls under Valencia’s spell.
-They find some of the streets dirty and the language barrier too much to cope with.
+They find the language barrier too much to cope with.
 They can’t find work, or they find work and are paid in buttons.
 They get tied in knots trying to deal with the bureaucracy.
 They have to reorganize their day to deal with weird closing times and eating hours.
 They find the chaos of the festivals too much…

 Those of us who love this city accept these facts, but we love it all the same.